nerdlabyyc/nerdlabyyc.github.io/pages/feminist-salon/index.md

 <img src="/img/pages/salon/feminist-salon.jpg">

-NerdLabYYC is happy to bring feminist salons to Calgary!
+NerdLab YYC is happy to bring feminist salons to Calgary!
 This timeless style of gathering and discussion has been around for centuries and continues to grow in popularity.

 ## So, what is a "salon"?